-The payment terms granted to customers are generally 30 to 150 days from the end of the month during which the invoice is issued.
+The payment terms granted to customers are advance payment or 30 to 150 days from the end of the month during which the invoice is issued.

-As of December 31, 2022 and 2021, the notes and accounts receivable were not pledged as collateral.
-For information on the Company's credit risk was disclosed in note 6(14).
+The above notes and accounts receivable were not pledged as collateral.
+For information on the Company's credit risk was disclosed in note 6(13).